International trade: Illegal gold trade

-A number of people in Africa, including children, were using informal or “artisanal” methods to produce gold.
-While millions were making a livelihood through the small-scale mining, governments of Ghana, Tanzania and Zambia complaint about the increase in illegal production and gold smuggling.
+A number of people in Africa, including children, were using informal or "artisanal" methods to produce gold.
+While millions were making a livelihood through this small-scale mining, governments of Ghana, Tanzania and Zambia complained about the increase in illegal production and gold smuggling.
 Sometimes the procedure involved criminal operations and even human and environmental cost.
-Investigative reports based on Africa’s export data revealed that gold in large quantities is smuggled out of the country through the United Arab Emirates, without any taxes being paid to the producing states.
+Investigative reports based on Africa's export data revealed that gold in large quantities is smuggled out of the country through the United Arab Emirates, without any taxes being paid to the producing states.
 Analysis also reflected discrepancies in the amount exported from Africa and the total gold imported into the UAE.

 In July 2020, a report by Swissaid highlighted that the Dubai-based precious metal refining firms, including Kaloti Jewellery International Group and Trust One Financial Services (T1FS), received most of their gold from poor African states like Sudan.
 The gold mines in Sudan were seldom under the militias involved in war crimes and human rights abuses.
-The Swissaid report also highlighted that the illicit gold coming into Dubai from Africa is imported in large quantities by the world’s largest refinery in Switzerland, Valcambi.
+The Swissaid report also highlighted that the illicit gold coming into Dubai from Africa is imported in large quantities by the world's largest refinery in Switzerland, Valcambi.